Should You Create an Online Course or a Membership Site?

 The content of a course usually has a clearly defined start and end point, unlike in a membership – for example a course on Facebook Ads would take you step by step through the Facebook ad process, from start to finish, with the end result being the creation of your own campaign.

-As you may have noticed from the above, both online courses and membership sites are based around paying for access to exclusive content.
-The main difference though is the kind of content and how the access is controlled.
+Both online courses and membership sites are based around paying for access to exclusive content – the main difference between the two models is the nature of the content itself, and how access to that content is controlled.

 A membership site also provides regular recurring income, whilst a course may be more sporadic depending on the model that you use.